tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Mon Dec 03 2007

-Willy Beer (a 65-year-old White middle-class academic) entered a church, ready to deliver a speech to religious people.
+Willy Beer (a 65-year-old white middle-class academic) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Willy Beer sometimes preached his views to theists, but still felt afraid.
 Willy Beer meditated to relieve stress and to calm his nerves.
 As Willy Beer entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Willy Beer used philosophy and reason to point out that there is no such thing as a 'God', only an omniscient, omnipotent, omnibenevolent being, who goes by the name of Alice.
 Willy Beer argued that Alice was an impersonal force that can only be understood as a part of nature, similar to that of gravity.